UPPMAX/bianca_workshops/docs/beginner/ides/README.md

     - the login node has `[project]-bianca`, where `[project]` is the name of the project, e.g. `sens2025560`
     - the interactive node has `b[number]` in it, where `[number]` is the compute node number

+## Discussion

+!!! question "Do you lack an IDE on Bianca?"

+    - Give some input to us.